 The floors in most older homes are not level or true, and the difference between high and low spots can be as much as two inches, depending on how well the original home was engineered and constructed.
 There are four main causes of uneven flooring in older homes.
 Two of these are related to the floor joists themselves, and two are related to basement foundation issues.

 Undersized Floor Joists

-The first-floor joist issue is that most modest older homes were constructed using floor joists that were undersized for the spans and loads that they were required to support.
+The first-floor joist issue is that most modest older homes were constructed using undersized floor joists for the spans and loads they were required to support.
 The resulting overloading of the joists causes permanent bowing of the joists and subsequent unevenness in the floor.
 These floors rarely fail completely, but they are not level and may bounce.

 Overloaded Floor Plate

 The second flooring problem is when a floor plate has been overloaded with a wall that is offset to a beam below.
 The resulting high spot or ridge in the floor exists above the beam because the offset loading has caused the joists to bend excessively.

 Small Column Footings